-Although Portuguese food isn’t as famous as French, Italian or even Spanish, it has influenced the world.
-Portuguese have changed the history by cruising the world during the age of discoveries.
-We reached unknown places and did trade with Africa, America, and Asia, even reaching Japan.
-Furthermore, tons of Portuguese emigrated all over the world looking for a better life and spreading traditional Portuguese food all over the world.
+Portuguese food isn’t as famous as French, Italian, or even Spanish, but it has strongly influenced world cuisine.
+Portuguese have changed history by cruising the world during the age of discoveries.
+We reached unknown places and traded with Africa, America, and Asia, even reaching Japan.
+Furthermore, many Portuguese emigrated worldwide, seeking a better life and spreading Traditional Portuguese Food worldwide.

-All these events impacted Portuguese cuisine and also left a trace of our cuisine in the world.
-Piri-Piri, our pastry, fios de ovos, tempura, tea, chicken with Piri-Piri, castella are some of the examples of our print in world cuisine.
-Here we will explore the aspects of Portuguese cuisine in general, but mostly the traditional Portuguese food in particular.
+All these events impacted Portuguese cuisine and left a trace of our cuisine worldwide.
+Piri-Piri, our pastry, fios de ovos, tempura, tea, Piri-Piri chicken, and Pan de castella are some examples of our influence on world cuisine.

-One of the most important things you need to bear in mind is that Portuguese love food!
-We easily do hundred of km just to eat a specific dish, at a particular restaurant.
-Plus, we are always thinking about the next meal, even while eating.
+One of the most important things you must remember is that the Portuguese love food!
+We easily do hundreds of kilometers just to eat a specific dish or go to a particular restaurant.
+Plus, we are always thinking about the next meal – even while eating.
 So, food is a big deal in Portugal!
 It is always a good opportunity to join family and friends on a traditional Portuguese dish.
 Oh, we forgot to mention, to the Portuguese, there’s nothing like Portuguese food, it’s the best in the world.

-As Portuguese and with extensive knowledge of Portuguese food (we do eat several times a day…), we created this guide to help you understand better the traditional Portuguese cuisine.
+As Portuguese foodies with extensive knowledge of Portuguese food (we do eat several times a day…), we created this guide to help you understand better the traditional Portuguese cuisine.

 What should you know about t